PaulSavignano/mongo-type-gen/README.md

 First, let's identify the best source for types.
 What syntax allows us to be the most expressive 🤔.
 That's where Mongo's `$jsonSchema`` validators come into play.
 They allow for expression of meta data that cannot be expressed in Typescript, GraphQL, or Mongoose alone.
 This lib uses validators as the source.

 Whether you have your validators defined in your project or they live in MongoDB, we'll grab em' and generate your types and SDLs.

-This project handles the following busy work for you;

-- **Simple:** Short `mtg` command allows for easy generating, uploading, and downloading of types.
-- **Performant:** Lightweight, with very few deps and a small bundle size.

 ## Usage